wombleton/gitlaw-nz/acts/I/Interpretation Act 1999.md

     *   (d) regulations, rules, or an instrument made under an Imperial Act or the Royal prerogative and having the force of law in New Zealand:

-    *   (e) an instrument that is a regulation or that is required to be treated as a regulation for the purposes of the Regulations Act 1936 or the [Acts and Regulations Publication Act 1989][59] or the [Regulations (Disallowance) Act 1989][60]:
+    *   (e) an instrument that is a legislative instrument or a disallowable instrument for the purposes of the [Legislation Act 2012][58]:

     *   (f) an instrument that revokes regulations, rules, bylaws, an Order in Council, a Proclamation, a notice, a Warrant, or an instrument, referred to in paragraphs (a) to (e)